demian0311/demian0311.github.com/career-narrative.md

 we ported them to Grails.
 At about the same time our team decided to embrace Scala for our back-end middleware tier that talked to about a dozen other systems to come up with an API the portals could use.

-Scala was fun the danger is that you can write code that is hard to maintain.
+Scala was fun but the danger is that you can write code that is hard to maintain.
 I wouldn't mind working with it again but I would have to know that the team is dedicated to writing pragmatic software.
 Scala code has a feeling of being _tight_.
-I apply those concepts to other languages like Java8.
+I apply those concepts to Java8 and Groovy.
 I think I'm a better Java developer for having done Scala.

+I went on to work on 2 Groovy / Grails applications that allow Time Warner Cable customers to pay their bills.
+I also worked with a Java8 and PostgreSQL to create a system to store customer events.

 ## Where I'm At
+I've been in the JVM space for almost 20 years.
+I was an early adopter of Java8, I like doing a little functional programming inside of easy to understand Java.
+I can do Groovy and Grails code but I'll add types to most everything I instantiate.
+I like the IDE and compiler keeping me honest.
+Although I'm sure I could pick it back up I'd have a hard time positioning myself as a Scala programmer even though I did it for a few years.

+On teams I can be something of a void filler.
+For example if process is figured out then it's something I don't care about.
+If it's a problem then I'm interested and trying to get it figured out.
+I'm typically the guy willing to ask questions, my desire to understand things outweighs my concern for looking stupid.
+I'm also the guy that wants to draw pictures to hash out design or a problem.
+I'm not much of a control freak but honestly I draw pictures better and in a way that brings out the important points to understand.

-This is me sort of positioning myself.
-I have a blog post on my experience with [Strengths Finder](/2016/04/29/strengths-finder.html) and how it's mostly accurate.
-I think
+I also have a blog post on my experience with [Strengths Finder](/2016/04/29/strengths-finder.html) and how it's mostly accurate.

+I've been a remote worker for 3 years.
+I acknowledge that there's nothing better than people standing at a whiteboard when it comes to communication.
+But I think I'm good at working remotely.
+If at all possible I'd like to continue doing that.